KaliedaRik/Scrawl-canvas/docs/reference/sc-positioning.md

 + `start` - (default): use absolute or relative positioning

 + `pivot`: use the referenced artefact's `currentStart` values to calculate the rotation-reflection point.
-Users can reference an artefact by setting the entity's `pivot` attribute to the artefact's name String, or the artefact itself.
+Users can reference an artefact by setting the artefact's `pivot` attribute to the artefact's name String, or the artefact itself.

 + `mimic`: use the referenced artefact's `currentStart` values to calculate the rotation-reflection point.
-Users can reference an artefact by setting the entity's `mimic` attribute to the artefact's name String, or the artefact itself, alongside setting its `useMimicStart` flag to `true`.
+Users can reference an artefact by setting the artefact's `mimic` attribute to the artefact's name String, or the artefact itself, alongside setting its `useMimicStart` flag to `true`.

 + `path`: use a given position's coordinates along the referenced artefact's ***path*** to calculate the rotation-reflection point.
-Users can reference a [path-based entity](sc-path-based-entitys.html) by setting our entity's `path` attribute to the referenced entity's name String, or the referenced entity itself.
-The position along the path is a float Number between `0` and `1` set on our entity's `pathPosition` attribute; note that this position can be affected by the value of the `constantSpeedAlongPath` boolean attribute - see [demo Canvas-030](../demo/canvas-030.html) for an example of this in action.
+Users can reference a [path-based entity](sc-path-based-entitys.html) by setting our artefact's `path` attribute to the referenced entity's name String, or the referenced entity itself.
+The position along the path is a float Number between `0` and `1` set on our artefact's `pathPosition` attribute; note that this position can be affected by the value of the `constantSpeedAlongPath` boolean attribute - see [demo Canvas-030](../demo/canvas-030.html) for an example of this in action.

 + `particle`: use the referenced particle's current position to calculate the rotation-reflection point.

 + `mouse`: use the mouse cursor's calculated position relative to the Cell to calculate the rotation-reflection point

-Users are able to set an entity to reference multiple artefacts, one each for the `pivot`, `mimic`, `path` and `particle` attributes.
+Users are able to set an artefact to reference multiple artefacts, one each for the `pivot`, `mimic`, `path` and `particle` attributes.
 These attributes can be updated at any time.
-It is the `lockTo` attribute which determines which reference will be used to position the entity.
+It is the `lockTo` attribute which determines which reference will be used to position the artefact.

 #### Pivot specifics
-+ If the referenced artefact is an ***Element***, the entity is able to pivot to either the Element's start value, or to the position of any of the Element's current corner positions, depending on the value set on the entity's `pivotCorner` attribute.
++ If the referenced artefact is an ***Element*** artefact, the artefact is able to pivot to either the Element's start value, or to the position of any of the Element's current corner positions, depending on the value set on the artefact's `pivotCorner` attribute.

-+ If the referenced artefact is a ***Polyline***, the entity is able to pivot to any of the Polyline's pins, set on the entity's `pivotPin` attribute.
++ If the referenced artefact is a ***Polyline*** entity, the artefact is able to pivot to any of the Polyline's pins, set on the artefact's `pivotPin` attribute.

-+ If the referenced artefact is an ***EnhancedLabel***, the entity is able to pivot to the EnhancedLabel's template artefact's start value, or to the position of a given textUnit within the EnhancedLabel, depending on the value set on the entity's `pivotIndex` attribute.
++ If the referenced artefact is an ***EnhancedLabel*** entity, the artefact is able to pivot to the EnhancedLabel's template artefact's start value, or to the position of a given textUnit within the EnhancedLabel, depending on the value set on the artefact's `pivotIndex` attribute.

-+ If the entity's `addPivotRotation` boolean flag is set to `true`, the entity will add the referenced artifact's rotation value to its own rotation value.
++ If the artefact's `addPivotRotation` boolean flag is set to `true`, the artefact will add the referenced artifact's rotation value to its own rotation value.

-+ If the entity's `addPivotOffset` boolean flag is set to `true`, the entity will add the referenced artifact's `currentOffset` value to its own offset value.
++ If the artefact's `addPivotOffset` boolean flag is set to `true`, the artefact will add the referenced artifact's `currentOffset` value to its own offset value.

-+ If the entity's `addPivotHandle` boolean flag is set to `true`, the entity will add the referenced artifact's `currentHandle` value to its own handle value.
++ If the artefact's `addPivotHandle` boolean flag is set to `true`, the artefact will add the referenced artifact's `currentHandle` value to its own handle value.

 #### Mimic specifics
-Mimic functionality allows an entity to mimic a range of the referenced artefacts attributes, as follows:
+Mimic functionality allows an artefact to mimic a range of the referenced artefacts attributes, as follows:

-+ `start` - setting `useMimicStart` to `true` makes the entity use the referenced artefact's start attribute; setting `addOwnStartToMimic` will add together both the entity's and the referenced artefact's start values to generate the final result.
++ `start` - setting `useMimicStart` to `true` makes the artefact use the referenced artefact's start attribute; setting `addOwnStartToMimic` will add together both the artefact's and the referenced artefact's start values to generate the final result.

-+ `offset` - setting `useMimicOffset` to `true` makes the entity use the referenced artefact's offset attribute; setting `addOwnOffsetToMimic` will add together both the entity's and the referenced artefact's offset values to generate the final result.
++ `offset` - setting `useMimicOffset` to `true` makes the artefact use the referenced artefact's offset attribute; setting `addOwnOffsetToMimic` will add together both the artefact's and the referenced artefact's offset values to generate the final result.

-+ `handle` - setting `useMimicHandle` to `true` makes the entity use the referenced artefact's handle attribute; setting `addOwnHandleToMimic` will add together both the entity's and the referenced artefact's handle values to generate the final result.
++ `handle` - setting `useMimicHandle` to `true` makes the artefact use the referenced artefact's handle attribute; setting `addOwnHandleToMimic` will add together both the artefact's and the referenced artefact's handle values to generate the final result.

-+ `roll` - setting `useMimicRotation` to `true` makes the entity use the referenced artefact's roll attribute; setting `addOwnRotationToMimic` will add together both the entity's and the referenced artefact's roll values to generate the final result.
++ `roll` - setting `useMimicRotation` to `true` makes the artefact use the referenced artefact's roll attribute; setting `addOwnRotationToMimic` will add together both the artefact's and the referenced artefact's roll values to generate the final result.

-+ `dimensions` - setting `useMimicDimensions` to `true` makes the entity use the referenced artefact's dimensions attribute; setting `addOwnDimensionsToMimic` will add together both the entity's and the referenced artefact's dimensions values to generate the final result.
++ `dimensions` - setting `useMimicDimensions` to `true` makes the artefact use the referenced artefact's dimensions attribute; setting `addOwnDimensionsToMimic` will add together both the artefact's and the referenced artefact's dimensions values to generate the final result.

-+ `scale` - setting `useMimicScale` to `true` makes the entity use the referenced artefact's scale attribute; setting `addOwnScaleToMimic` will add together both the entity's and the referenced artefact's scale values to generate the final result.
++ `scale` - setting `useMimicScale` to `true` makes the artefact use the referenced artefact's scale attribute; setting `addOwnScaleToMimic` will add together both the artefact's and the referenced artefact's scale values to generate the final result.

-+ `flipReverse` and `flipUpend` - setting `useMimicFlip` to `true` makes the entity use the referenced artefact's flipReverse and flipUpend boolean flags as part of its calculations.
++ `flipReverse` and `flipUpend` - setting `useMimicFlip` to `true` makes the artefact use the referenced artefact's flipReverse and flipUpend boolean flags as part of its calculations.

 #### Path specifics
-+ If the entity's `addPathRotation` boolean flag is set to `true`, the entity will add the referenced artifact's rotation value to its own rotation value.
++ If the artefact's `addPathRotation` boolean flag is set to `true`, the artefact will add the referenced path-based entity's rotation value to its own rotation value.

-+ If the entity's `addPathOffset` boolean flag is set to `true`, the entity will add the referenced artifact's `currentOffset` value to its own offset value.
++ If the artefact's `addPathOffset` boolean flag is set to `true`, the artefact will add the referenced path-based entity's `currentOffset` value to its own offset value.

-+ If the entity's `addPathHandle` boolean flag is set to `true`, the entity will add the referenced artifact's `currentHandle` value to its own handle value.
++ If the artefact's `addPathHandle` boolean flag is set to `true`, the artefact will add the referenced path-based entity's `currentHandle` value to its own handle value.

-## The Srawl-canvas signals system
-(TODO - think of a good way to explain this)

 ## Calculation order
 When the user adds `pivot`, `mimic`, and `path` references into their SC code, they also introduce **artefact dependencies**: if an artefact depends on another artefact to calculate some part of its own display (position, rotation, dimensions, scale), then the need arises for the referenced artefacts to complete their calculations for those attributes before the dependant artefact begins its own calculations.